kodarfour/NBA-Player-TwinApp/README.md

 # NBA Twin App
-A web app that uses facial recognition AI to compare an inputted image to active NBA players inn the 2023-2024 season.
+A CLI app that uses facial recognition AI to compare an inputted image to active NBA players inn the 2023-2024 season.
 Displays the top 3 closest matches.